jj-studio/Backbone-JJRelational/README.md

 Returns a JSON of the model with all relations represented only by ids.

 #### `fetchByIdQueue (relation<String|Object>, options<Object>)`
 Fetches missing models of a relation, if their ids are known.
+See [Sync - saving and fetching data](#saving-and-fetching-data) for detailed information.

+### Backbone.Collection

+#### `fetchByIdQueue` (options<Object>)
+If any IDs are stored in the collection's idQueue, this method will fetch the missing models.

+#### `fetchByIdQueueOfModels (relation<String|Object>, options<Object>)`
+Sums up `fetchByIdQueue`-calls on the same relation in a whole collection by collection the idQueues of each model and firing a single request.
+The fetched models are automatically added to their appropriate relations.

 ---
 <a name="running-the-tests" />